 The overall goal of the present study is to predict suicide risk from social media textual postings, while maintaining high levels of construct and ecological research validity.
 In order to overcome the validity challenges, we applied two complementary methodological strategies: We collected psychosocial data (ground truths) from 1,650 Facebook users, including suicide risk, psychiatric disorders, psychosocial risks, and personality traits, using clinically valid psycho-diagnostic questionnaires and we documented a full year of Facebook activity among these users, resulting in a dataset of 85,643 Facebook postings.
-To our knowledge, no other research paper reports on a dataset that consists of social media activity records matched with clinically valid suicide measures, particularly not a dataset of the size we report here (4).
-Based on this dataset, we constructed Artificial Neural Network (ANN) models that aimed to predict suicide risk from representations of Facebook texts, which are extracted by the ELMO contextualized word embedding model (16) (see the Method section).
+To our knowledge, no other research paper reports on a dataset that consists of social media activity records matched with clinically valid suicide measures, particularly not a dataset of the size we report here (Guntuku et al., 2017).
+Based on this dataset, we constructed Artificial Neural Network (ANN) models that aimed to predict suicide risk from representations of Facebook texts, which are extracted by the ELMo contextualized word embedding model (Peters et al., 2018; see the Method section).

-ANN-based models are especially fit to the task at hand (i.e., predicting suicide from Facebook postings) as they can extract "bottom-up" features that do not include explicit references to suicide.
-Moreover, they provide a simple and effective platform for learning multiple variables jointly (17), thus enabling the analysis of a multilayered psychosocial profile of suicidal individuals.
+ANN-based models are especially fit to the task at hand (i.e., predicting suicide from Facebook postings) as they can extract “bottom-up” features that do not include explicit references to suicide.
+Moreover, they provide a simple and effective platform for learning multiple variables jointly (Ruder, 2017), thus enabling the analysis of a multilayered psychosocial profile of suicidal individuals.
 Finally, by using ELMo to create representations of texts, ANN models can also consider non-word inputs, which often appear in social media language (e.g., Mmhhmm, Aahhhaa, shiiiiiit, etc.).
 A full description of the ANN models is provided in the Method section.

 Our first hypothesis (H1) was that the content of Facebook postings would include significant signals that could be used for the prediction of suicide risk among Facebook users (Facebook content → suicide).
-Following the modular structure of the suicide rating scale (18) described in the Method section, we conducted Single Task Models (STMs) that aimed to identify two groups of users, a group of users at general risk of suicide and a sub-group of users at high risk of suicide (i.e., a sub-group of the former 'general risk' group).
+Following the modular structure of the suicide rating scale (Posner et al., 2011) described in the Method section, we conducted Single Task Models (STMs) that aimed to identify two groups of users, a group of users at general risk of suicide and a sub-group of users at high risk of suicide (i.e., a sub-group of the former “general risk” group).

 In light of the fact that suicide predictions (i.e., the model outcomes) are generated based on signals extracted from the Facebook textual content (i.e., the input of the model), we expected that the quality of the suicide predictions will improve among Active Facebook Users, compared with less active users.
 We therefore applied each model in two setups, one that included the entire sample (N = 1,650) and one that included only active users (N = 1,002) who published a number of postings that was equal to, or higher than, the median number of postings in the sample (MD = 10).